-Susan is the Program Director for Osgoode Hall Law School’s Certificate in Entertainment Law and is a Course Lecturer in Entertainment Law at the McGill University Faculty of Law.
-She also lectures at Osgoode Hall Law School, McGill University’s Faculty of Music and Desautels School of Management, the University of Toronto’s Faculties of Music and Law (where she was an Adjunct Professor from 2002-2012) and the Intellectual Property Institute of Canada (IPIC).
+Susan is heavily involved in the legal community as a teacher and mentor.
+She is the program director for Osgoode Hall Law School's Continuing Legal Education Certificate in Entertainment Law and is a course lecturer in entertainment law at McGill University’s Faculty of Law.
+She also lectures at Osgoode Hall, the University of Toronto’s Faculties of Music and Law (where she was an adjunct professor from 2002 to 2012), McGill University’s Desautels School of Management and Faculty of Music, and the Intellectual Property Institute of Canada.